G11-999/kiwiq/docs/design_docs/workflow_service_docs/workflow_builder_guides/nodes/filter_node_guide.md

             "filter_mode": "allow",
             "condition_groups": [{ "conditions": [{ "field": "person.age", "operator": "is_not_empty" }] }]
           },
-          // Rule 3: Example using value_path for dynamic comparison
+          // --- Example 7: Dynamic comparison using value_path ---
-          {
+          // Keep orders only if their value is greater than their individual threshold {
             "filter_target": "orders",
             "filter_mode": "allow",